frigus02/wfps2023-starter/solidstart/README.md

 Everything you need to build a Solid project, powered by [`solid-start`](https://start.solidjs.com);

+## Creating your github app

+Refer to the section "Instruction regarding creating ..." in the root readme file to setup your Github app and .env files in the project folder.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: